chedjou03/aws-bootcamp-cruddur-2023/journal/week1.md

 - was able to run the compose command locally
 - run cruddud frontend and backend run locally
 - push my frontend and backend docker images to my docker Hub
 - Learn how to use Snyk to scan my application for images vulnerabilities
+- I was able to implement the notification endpoint in the backend
+- I was able to add the frontend notification page and hooks it to the backend

 ---